 This recipe is very handy.
 Just put 2/3 of oats and a chopped apple into the boiling water.
 When the apples have become soft, pour in some honey and sprinkle your oatmeal with a bit of cinnamon and ½ oz chia seeds.
 You can add some milk (like soy, coconut, or rice) if you want.

 Chia Protein Shake

-If you’re a fan of peanut butter and bananas, you can choose them to be the ingredients for this great treat along with chia seeds (since chia seeds during pregnancy are very useful and can be mixed with any ingrediants).
-This is how to make one: Take a half of a cup of sugar-free almond milk, a ripe banana, 2 tbls peanut butter and fat-free yogurt and blend them until smooth.
+If you’re a fan of peanut butter and bananas, you can choose them to be the ingredients for this great treat along with chia seeds (since chia seeds during pregnancy are very useful and can be mixed with any ingredients).
+This is how to make one: Take a half of a cup of sugar-free almond milk, a ripe banana, 2 tbls peanut butter, and fat-free yogurt and blend them until smooth.
 Mix this mass with the processed ice.
 After that, sprinkle it with ¼ cup almonds and 1 tsp chia seeds.
 If you feel like sweetening it, try adding some chocolate chips.
 Blend this mixture until the desired consistency.
 Pour the mass into a glass and top it with berry decorations.

 Chocolate Banana Granola with Chia Seeds